 In 2014, after losing its space in the Municipal Parking lot at Ludlow and Broome Streets, the company engaged in a nine-month search for a new location to continue the 20 year tradition, presenting free Shakespeare for a generation on the Lower East Side.
 It took the company nine months to find a new parking space for these productions.
 Read about it an article last summer in the Wall Street Journal online.

 Our new location holds much promise.
 The annual two-play festival will now have a new home for its 21st season and into the future.
-Artistic Director Hamilton Clancy writes, "The Drilling Company is looking forward eagerly to establishing another island of adventure and creativity in the shadow of CSV, which is, itself, a home to much creative theater on the Lower East Side."
+Artistic directed by Hamilton Clancy writes, "The Drilling Company is looking forward eagerly to establishing another island of adventure and creativity in the shadow of CSV, which is, itself, a home to much creative theater on the Lower East Side."